How Do You Know What the Right Neuromodulator Is for You?

 There are even more Neurotoxins out there?!?
 How do you know what’s the right neuromodulator for you?

-After last week’s announcement of Allergan acquiring the latest neurotoxin EB-001 for $195 million, I think all of us in the world of aesthetics are wondering why do we need another neurotoxin?
+After last week’s announcement of Allergan acquiring the latest neurotoxin EB-001 for $195 million, we think all of us in the world of aesthetics are wondering why do we need another neurotoxin?
 And those of us “in the know” also know that there are three new neurotoxins coming to market shortly.
 So, what’s the difference between Botox and the other neuromodulators, Xeomin and Dysport, we currently use and the new ones that are coming soon to us.

 Botox is the original neurotoxin that everyone has heard about.
 Before cosmetic use, it was used for years for medical indications.
 It is owned by Allergan who is basically the McDonalds of neuromodulators, that is if we are comparing it to the world of burgers.
 It’s the most recognized name in the neuromodulator market.
 It’s the neurotoxin that all the old clinical trials were done with (since then there have been many clinical trials done with the other two and all 3 are FDA approved for cosmetic and medical use in the US).